 - Money Markets Committee meeting – the BoE published the minutes of the Money Markets Committee meeting held on 2 June 2020.
 The topics discussed at the committee's meeting include, the current market conditions, operational effectiveness during COVID-19, impacts of COVID-19 on local authority finance and contingency arrangements for amending the RTGS (real-time gross settlement) day.

 - Agency Network briefing events – the BoE held an Agency Network briefing event on 20 April 2020, given by Deputy Governor for Monetary Policy, Ben Broadbent, and Chief Economist, Andy Haldane, to provide an update on the actions the BoE has taken to help firms and households.
-A subsequent briefing event was held on 12 May 2020, given by Mr Broadbent, Mr Haldane and Executive Director for UK Deposit Takers Supervision, Sarah Breeden, to provide an update on the recently published Monetary Policy Report and interim Financial Stability Report.
+A subsequent briefing event was held on 12 May 2020, given by Mr Broadbent, Mr Haldane and Executive Director for UK Deposit Takers Supervision, Sarah Breeden, to provide an update on the recently published Monetary Policy Report and interim Financial Stability Report (FSR).
+On 7 August 2020, the BoE held a briefing event in which it discussed the recently published MPR and FSR and its projections of the impact of COVID-19 on the economy.

 Bank of England - Our response to Coronavirus (COVID-19)